Carlton Inn: Rebuild

 A planning application for a modern three-storey pub, designed by Six Degrees, with two basement levels was lodged for the site in late 2022.
 After the development failed to get approval from the minister for planning, Shaqiri and Kutlesovski took the minister and Melbourne City Council to the planning tribunal.

 After negotiations with the minister and council failed, Shaqiri and Kutlesovski agreed to rebuild a replica of the demolished pub.
 A spokesman for the pair said the new building will not be used as a pub and the owners have had discussions with The Salvation Army about using it for a food bank or community centre.

-Construction of the new building began in June 2024.
+Construction of the new building began in June 2024, and the exterior of the replica pub was completed in 2026, over a year past the competition date specified by VCAT.
+The interior of the building is a hollow shell, as there was no compulsion to restore the interior.
+The rebuild was controversial: with one of the original complainants, Tim Staindl, calling the project a "Temu Corkman".
+The pub was not built with the same original bluestone, and instead is constructed from precast concrete.
+The Age reported that some planning insiders still believe the rebuild to be a "pragmatic victory", as it blocked the original goal of a lucrative apartment tower.